konsumer/meta/README.md

 <!-- put list here -->

-They should have these setup for each subg-project:
+They should have these setup for each sub-project:

 - issue templates
 - usage instructions